OpenKH/OpenKh/docs/bbs/file/type/PAO.md

 PAO stands for *Player Attack Order*.

-It controls the way a character performs combos.
+It controls the way a character performs combos for command styles.

 These files are usually contained within `pXXinit.arc` files with XX being the respective PCXX player and it's stored as a `.bin`.